Someone at a croquet meeting this morning asked if I could make them a coffee.

 What we actually want

-That's a different design brief entirely.
+That's a different design brief.

 "This is considered an open problem"

 Eleven years.
-Still an open problem.
+Still open.

 What I actually think